-In 2016 Vhi Insurance continued to provide a range of innovative health insurance services to its customers.
 The Company has a comprehensive network of professional healthcare providers, delivering the highest quality of healthcare to support its customers to live longer, stronger and healthier lives.
-In addition to the Company's focus on assuring the highest quality of care and medical outcomes, it also seeks to ensure affordability of private medical insurance ("PMI") in Ireland, therefore, continuously pursuing cost containment and efficiency programmes.
+In addition to the Company's focus on assuring the highest quality of care and medical outcomes, it also seeks to ensure affordability of private medical insurance (PMI) in Ireland, therefore, continuously pursuing cost containment and efficiency programmes.
+During 2017, Vhi Insurance continued to develop (and enhance) its range of proprietary innovative health services for its customers.
+This included the expansion of the Vhi Hospital@Home service for Vhi customers in the west of Ireland and also dedicating the SwiftCare clinics to Vhi customers only.